ioBroker/ioBroker.js-controller/docs/en/adapterref/iobroker.knx/README.md

 [![NPM](https://nodei.co/npm/iobroker.knx.png?downloads=true)](https://nodei.co/npm/iobroker.knx/)

 ## Description
 en: This adapter allows importing of knxproj Files from ETS.
-It generates the translation between KNX- groupaddresses and ioBroker and put the devices into rooms (esp. for MobileUI).
+It generates the translation between KNX- group addresses and ioBroker and puts the devices into rooms (esp. for MobileUI).

 It connects to standard KNX/LAN Gateways.